kjendrzyca/do-or-do-not/README.md

 Those two need to match.

+Requires mongodb connection string.
+If not provided default localost:27017 will be used.

+`CONNECTION_STRING=localhost:27017/test npm start`

+Can be started with docker:

+`docker run --rm -p 127.0.0.1:27017:27017 mongo`

 **Note: Cleans up db with every rebuild and seeds with data if there is none!**

 ### `npm test`